Portal (video game): Legacy

 A modding community has developed around Portal, with users creating their own test chambers and other in-game modifications.
 The group "We Create Stuff" created an Adobe Flash version of Portal, titled Portal: The Flash Version, just before release of The Orange Box.
 This flash version was well received by the community and the group has since converted it to a map pack for the published game.
 Another mod, Portal: Prelude, is an unofficial prequel developed by an independent team of three that focuses on the pre-GLaDOS era of Aperture Science, and contains nineteen additional "crafty and challenging" test chambers.
 An ASCII version of Portal was created by Joe Larson.
 An unofficial port of Portal to the iPhone using the Unity game engine was created but only consisted of a single room from the game.
 Mari0 is a fan-made four-player coop mashup of the original Super Mario Bros. and Portal.

-An unofficial port for the Nintendo 64 console titled Portal 64 was under development.
-(Note: Attributed to multiple sources:) By September 2023, the programmer had a working copy but still had ways to go to be completely finished.
-The project was taken down in January 2024 due to a request by Valve; according to the main developer, the port's reliance on "Nintendo's proprietary libraries" was the reason.
+An unofficial port for the Nintendo 64 console titled Portal 64 was under development by James Lambert.
+(Note: Attributed to multiple sources:) By September 2023, he had a working copy but still had ways to go to be completely finished.
+The project was taken down in January 2024 due to a request by Valve; according to Lambert, the port's reliance on "Nintendo's proprietary libraries" was the reason.

 Film adaptation

 A film adaptation has been in development hell since 2013, and it was reported on May 25, 2021, that the project is still in development by J.J.
 Abrams and Bad Robot and the script has been written.
 As of 2022, J.J.
-Abrams continued to express interest in bringing Portal to the big screen.
+Abrams continued to express interest in bringing Portal to film.
+In 2026, Kane Parsons also expressed interest in directing a Portal film.